exakat/exakat-docs/Reference/Rules.rst

    ?>

-This is a micro-optimisation, although such conversion may be use multiple time, leading to a larger performance increase.
+This is a micro-optimisation, although such conversion may be use multiple times, leading to a larger performance increase.

-Note that `intval() <https://www.php.net/intval>`_ may also be used to convert an integer to another base.
+Note that `intval() <https://www.php.net/intval>`_ may also be used to convert an integer to another base. `Intval() <https://www.php.net/intval>`_ called with 2 arguments are skipped by this rule.

 Suggestions